mavram/mavram.github.io/_posts/2020-07-07-so-you-want-to-learn-physics.md

 ---
 layout: post
-title: So You Want to Learn Physics...
+title: So You Want to Learn Physics
 tags: kb
 notes-marker: active-with-caret
 ---
-So You Want to Learn [Physics](https://www.susanrigetti.com/physics)...
+How to learn [Physics](https://www.susanrigetti.com/physics) on your own.